 The Phase 2 cumulative net load criteria of the Tri + PCB mass removed during the dredging season is 2 percent at the first far-field water monitoring station (located at the Stillwater Station) and 1 percent as monitored at the Waterford Station.
 Tri + is the common term that refers to the heavier fraction of PCBs.
 If river flows are elevated, the load criteria will adjust to 3 percent at the Stillwater Station and 2 percent at the Waterford Station.
 The Phase 2 load criteria were adjusted to take into account upstream river flows based on Peer Review Panel recommendations as well as knowledge gained during Phase 1.

-Phase 2 Year 3 dredging occurred between April 29 and November 2013.
-Backfilling will continue into December 2013.
-The following table (Table 1) indicates that the PCB mass load was in compliance with pre-established load criteria at the Stillwater and Waterford monitoring stations.
+Phase 2 Year 4 dredging operations began on May 7, 2014.
+The following table (Table 1) indicates that the PCB mass load is in compliance with pre-established load criteria at the Stillwater and Waterford monitoring stations.

 Stillwater Far-Field Station

 |Waterford Far-Field Station||In-Compliance|